 Dr Jonathan Rock Rokem

-Dr Jonathan Rock Rokem is a human geographer with research interests in political geography and urban studies.
-He has particular specialism in social and spatial analysis, interdisciplinary methods, urban violence and inequality from a geopolitical perspective, with a specific interest in Europe and the Middle East.
+Dr Jonathan Rock Rokem is a human geographer with research interests in political geography, urban studies and environmental science.
+He has particular specialism in social and spatial analysis, interdisciplinary methods, with a specific interest in climate change adaptation and mitigation research bridging physical and human geography.

 Dr Rock Rokem’s work is inspired by over a decade of researching ethnic minorities in contested cities.
-His overarching research agenda is committed to conceptualising a socio-spatial ontology that brings a new comparative perspective to human geography and urban studies.
+His overarching research agenda is committed to conceptualising a socio-spatial ontology that brings a new comparative perspective to human geography, urban studies and climate science.
 He also investigates the deferential role of transport and mobility infrastructures as tools to govern social life in highly uneven and unequal settings.

 Dr Rock Rokem publishes in international, peer-reviewed, multi-disciplinary scientific journals within the disciplines of geography and urban studies, such as Political Geography, International Journal of Urban and Regional Research, CITY and Urban Studies.